25 Fun classroom activities with an exciting bingo game

 “Bingo!”
 Who doesn’t like the thrill of finding the last item on your list, jumping out of your chair, and shouting you won?
 Bingo is an incredibly fun game to play in group, is very easy to play, and can help rehearse anything from language vocabulary to math and historical facts.
 Everyone can play the game together, regardless of level.
-And best of all, you can create your own, customized Bingo cards for iPad in only a few minutes using the Bingo widget.
+And best of all, Bookwidgets offers you a bingo generator, you can create your own, customized Bingo cards in only a few minutes using the Bingo widget.

-Everybody gets the same words, but in a different order.
-Each time the teacher calls out a word, the student searches for the right square on his card, and marks it.
+When starting the bingo activity - or widget, it is possible to show an instruction first.
+Everybody gets the the same words, but in a different order.
+Each time the teacher calls out a word, the student searches for the right square on his card and marks it.
 The first student to have five words highlighted in a row yells ‘Bingo’, and wins.

 You can make lots of small variations on the game to make the game more accessible to your audience:

 - Replace the words on the card with pictures - or use both!